It’s a question on the minds of millions of Americans: How long will it take to pay off your credit cards?

 Let’s go back to the original question: How long will it take to pay off my credit cards?

 We’ve already established a few things that will shape this answer: the balance on your credit cards, your income, your interest rates and your minimum payment.
 Add to that list: your payment due dates, your credit score and the ability to perfectly manage every payment for every card.

 The point is that it can be hard to pay off your credit cards.
 Really hard.
 Unreasonably hard.
-And any misstep along the way extends the amount of time it takes to ditch your debt.
+And any missteps along the way extend the amount of time it takes to ditch your debt.

 “Lenders make money through interest charges.
 The longer you’re in debt, the more you’re paying in interest,” Hardeman said.
 “But it doesn’t have to be this way.”